The 4 Cats of the Lynx Lineage

 They live in the northern temperate climates and have been exploited widely for their fur.

-The Lynx lineage is one of the five Felidae lineages that originated in North America following the first ice age 8 to 10 MYA (million years ago), when the Bering Strait land bridge linked Asia and North America.
+Going back in Felidae evolution, this line of cats descended from ancestors that migrated to North America from Asia following the first ice age 8 to 10 MYA (million years ago), when the Bering Strait land bridge linked Asia and North America.

-The Lynx lineage arose around 7.2 MYA and two species spread throughout North America and a further two evolved later in Eurasia from ancestors that migrated back over the Bering Strait during the second ice age.
+The Lynx lineage subsequently arose around 7.2 MYA with two species spreading throughout North America and a further two evolving later in Eurasia, from ancestors that migrated back over the Bering Strait during the second ice age.

 In scientific classification (taxonomy) the Lynx cats belong to the cat family Felidae and the small cat subfamily Felinae.
 The higher and lower classifications of this group are as follows: